Glucose, from carbohydrates, are the primary fuel for the body’s cells and organs when eating a standard western diet.

-When you eat a Low Carb, High fat diet proteins and fats are used for most of your energy requirements.
-Most of the cells in the body are able to use fatty acids for energy except for brain cells and developing red blood cells which are dependent on glucose.
-A supply of glucose in the blood is essential, however our brain cells can be trained to adapt and use ketones from the breakdown of fat for energy.
-When carbohydrate intake is restricted, the liver does not break down fat completely and instead produces ketone bodies which are then used by most cells to provide energy.
+When eating a Low carb High Fat diet fats and proteins can provide most of your body’s energy requirements.
+Most body cells are able to use fatty acids for energy.
+Brain cells and developing red blood cells are the exception, as they depend on glucose.
+A supply of glucose in the blood is therefore essential, however brain cells can adapt to use ketones from fat breakdown for energy.

-Ketosis occurs on a Low Carb, High Fat diet when ketones are produced more quickly than the body needs and their levels increase in the blood.
-As the glycogen stores become depleted the body begins to burn body fat and this increases the availability of fatty acids as a fuel source.
-Many of these fatty acids cannot pass the blood brain barrier so the brain switches to using ketone bodies produced by the liver as fuel.
+Nutritional ketosis occurs on a LCHF diet when ketones are produced more quickly than the body needs and their levels increase in the blood.
+As glycogen stores deplete the body switches to burn body fat, increasing fatty acids availability as a fuel source.
+Many of these fatty acids cannot pass the blood brain barrier, so the brain switches to using ketone bodies, produced by the liver, as fuel.

-This normal and extremely efficient physiological response to carbohydrate restriction is generally termed nutritional ketosis.
+This is the nutritional ketosis process, the normal and extremely efficient physiological response to carbohydrate restriction.

 Dr. Benjamin Bikman, Ph.D. in Bioenergetics and Professor of pathophysiology and a Biomedical Scientist at Brigham Young University in Utah.